npfernandes/ensemblify/README.md

 GROMACS is a molecular dynamics package mainly designed for simulations of proteins, lipids, and nucleic acids [[4]](#ref4).
 It comes with a large selection of flexible tools for trajectory analysis and the output formats are also supported by all major analysis and visualisation packages.

-You will need to download and compile the GROMACS source code from their [website](https://ftp.gromacs.org/gromacs/gromacs-2024.2.tar.gz).
+To download and compile the GROMACS source code from their [website](https://ftp.gromacs.org/gromacs/gromacs-2024.2.tar.gz) you can follow these commands:

-For UNIX or Linux users run:

-    conda activate ensemblify_env
+1. Create and navigate into the GROMACS installation directory:

+    ```bash
-    mkdir ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/GROMACS
+    mkdir ./ensemblify-main/src/ensemblify/third_party/GROMACS
-    cd ~/ensemblify_installation/ensemblify-main/src/ensemblify/third_party/GROMACS
+    cd ./ensemblify-main/src/ensemblify/third_party/GROMACS
+    ```
 <!-- mkdir $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/GROMACS/ -->
 <!-- cd $CONDA_PREFIX/lib/python3.10/ensemblify/third_party/GROMACS/ -->

+2. Download the GROMACS source code from their website:

+    ```bash
     wget -O gromacs-2024.2.tar.gz https://zenodo.org/records/11148655/files/gromacs-2024.2.tar.gz?download=1

-After downloading the GROMACS source-code, you can build it (~45mins) following the [GROMACS installation instructions](https://manual.gromacs.org/documentation/current/install-guide/index.html).

-For UNIX or Linux users run:
+    ```

+3. Follow the [GROMACS installation instructions](https://manual.gromacs.org/documentation/current/install-guide/index.html) to compile the GROMACS source code (this could take a while):

+    ```bash
     tar xfz gromacs-2024.2.tar.gz
     cd gromacs-2024.2
     mkdir build